|

 to dance.
 Jan was an expert at the latter skills.
 He vows to learn the

 haka when we reach New Zealand.
+The big

 surprise of the island was the number of very good restaurants.
 We had